scraggo/scraggo.github.io/content/blog/tech/tech-career-resources/index.md

 It's ultimately up to you to decide your future and make a path to get there.
 Recruiters can give you a summary of the job options, but they don't know you better than yourself.

 Once you know the answers to these questions, you'll be much better prepared for finding job opportunities that are a fit for you.

+### Take home challenges

+Oftentimes, a company will require a candidate to complete a code exercise at home.
+They’ll take anywhere from 2-8 hours to complete, although some companies take a longer-term approach.
+You'll receive a prompt with directions and you'll be tasked with building those out in a working app.

+Unless otherwise specified, make sure to:

+- Provide one and only one solution.
+This shows you value quality over quantity and the reviewer’s time.
+They’ll only have to review one solution.
+If you provide more than one it leaves more surface area to have your score reduced.
+- Make sure the solution is exactly what was asked for.
+Try to get clarification if you’re confused.
+It’ll be a strike against you if you solve the wrong problem or miss a detail.
+There are also risks if you add complexity and solve more problems - see above about the reviewers’ time.
+- Make sure you don’t implement your own solution to an already solved problem, i.e, don’t reinvent the wheel.
+If you have permission to incorporate a 3rd party library - do it.
+This shows that you value your time by spending the majority of it on solving the unique problems at hand.
+- Make sure your solution is very readable.
+Don’t play code golf.
+The reviewer will appreciate this essential aspect of writing code as part of a team.
+- Add a “read me” which includes a high level explanation of your approach, challenges you encountered, and decisions you made.
+This will show off your abilities to communicate in written English.
+- Include valid tests.
+Don’t bother to get 100% coverage.
+I’d say write 1-3 great tests that shows your ability to single out an essential domain to test.
+These can be unit, integration, or user acceptance tests depending on what would be most appropriate for the app.
+Explain your choices in the read me.
+- Nice to haves:
+  - Try to write the minimum amount of code to make it work
+  - add well-crafted JSDocs above each non self-explanatory function

 ### Technical questions